ketki1296/Coding_prompt/README.md

 For  mergeyamlfiles1.py:
 It is a code written to be run using Travis CI.
 The only difference in the 2 codes how the input to the file is generated.

 Documentation has screenshot for the 3 test cases given in the Problem Statement.
-Output for other test will stay the same as for mergeyamlfiles.py since only the method of taking input changes.
+Output for other test cases will stay the same as for mergeyamlfiles.py since only the method of taking input changes.